Aselith/COMP3421-21T3-Ass1/JUSTIFICATION.md

 If you think any of the questions within the sections are not applicable, please write "N/A".

+Application available controls:
+- SPACE to jump
+- A to walk left
+- D to walk right
+- TAB to toggle vignette
+- F to maximise
+- ESC to close application

 ## Section 1: It runs

+The code compiles fine on the two computers that I've tested on (Both are Windows 10).
+A window of size 900x900 with a favicon should appear when the code is run.

 ### How have you fulfilled this requirement?

 I've fufilled this requirement by creating an openGL window using the chicken3421 lib and also creating a render program with the verts and frags.
 Then, inside a while loop that keeps looping until the window is destroyed, my code uses the render program and also fetches all shapes that need to be drawn and then renders it by drawing the shape's vertices and binding it's VAO, VBO and texture.
 Delta time is used to measure the timing of the program's animations.

 Once the window's "should close" flag is set to true (by either pressing esc or closing the window), the while loop is exited and all the shapes, program and shaders are destroyed and the program ends successfully.

-I've also tested that this code works and compiles on another laptop by setting up the course's basic environment (following the given "OpenGL CMake setup" guide) and then git cloning this repo and building it, which leads to a successful build and the program working as intended.
+I've also tested that this code works and compiles on another laptop by setting up the course's basic environment (following the given "OpenGL CMake setup" guide and running run fetch_deps.sh -G Ninja) and then git cloning this repo and building it, which leads to a successful build and the program working as intended.
 I mainly use Windows 10.

 From the starter code, I have made substantial changes to the main.cpp and added 8 more files which helps with organising the shapes being created. main.cpp is where the OpenGL window is created.

 ### When your application is run, what should the tutor look for or do to see that you have fulfilled this requirement?

 When the app is run, the tutor should be able to see a window pop up on their desktop with the title "COMP3421 21T3 Assignment 1 [Minecraft: Goat Simulator]" and dimensions of 900x900.
 The title should also have a little Minecraft Goat favicon next to it.
 The tutor can resize the program to fit their computer, however the height can not exceed the width (intentional to keep the shapes in ratio).

 ### Where in the code should tutors look to see that you've fulfilled this requirement?

 The OpenGL window creation that is esential to the code compiling can be found in the main function located between line 110 to line 130 in main.cpp.
 The while loop which renders everything and keeps the program alive is between line 310 to 364 in main.cpp.
 The destruction of the openGL window when the program ends can be found in main.cpp between 366 to 374.

+A picture of what the program should look like when it first starts is included in /res/img/programScreenshot.png.

 ## Section 2: Visibility & Shaders

+The vert.glsl and frag.glsl were edited so that textures can be visible on the shapes and that matrix multiplication can alter the positions of the shape vertices.
+Those files also allow for the shapes itself to appear.

 ### How have you fulfilled this requirement?